Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 6. The emergency unlock function can be used even if Lock Pro is not calibrated.

-7. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### Emergency Unlock Function for SwitchBot Lock